SamuelCallWind/callu-samuel-tester-Java/README.md

 To run the tests from maven, go to the folder that contains the pom.xml file and execute the below command.

 `mvn test`

+You can also run:
+`mvn verify`

+This runs all tests and generates a JaCoCo coverage report.
+After running this command, you can open the file: target/site/jacoco/index.html

+in your browser to view the coverage report.